-- Do wear muted earth or nature colors on game drives-beige, tans, browns, greens, etc.-because they don't show dirt easily, coordinate well, don't distract animals, and don't attract tsetse flies like black and blue. - If possible, don't wear white or very brightly colored clothing on game drives.
-These colors are fine at the lodge or in town, but traditionally they been used to keep animals away (which is why many tribes wear red).
-Even color-blind animals can spot dark and light shades, and white is a danger signal for some species. - Do wear clothes that are functional and casual.
+- Do wear muted earth tones (beige, khaki, etc.) because they don't show dirt easily, coordinate well, don't distract animals, and don't attract tsetse flies like black and blue. - Don't wear white or very brightly colored clothing.
+These colors have traditionally been used to keep animals away, and even color-blind animals can spot dark and light shades like black and white, which is why white is a danger signal for some species. - Do wear clothes that are functional and casual.
 There's no need for formal or dressy clothing.
 In local communities, and to some extent in the lodges, your dress should be modest and conservative.